 - Read the pattern carefully before starting.

-- The turning ch 1 does not count as a st, but ch 3 counts as 1 DC.
+- Turning ch 1 does not count as a st, but ch 3 counts as 1 DC.

-- The main pattern is multiple of 8 + 1 and the mesh edging is multiple of 6 + 1.
+- The main pattern is a multiple of 8 + 1 and the mesh edging is a multiple of 6 + 1.
 You can customize the pattern by adding or subtracting the number of the foundation chain.
-Make sure though when modifying the size of your shawl that you have to consider the multiples given to achieve the right number of stitches.
+When modifying the size of your shawl, make sure you consider the multiples given to achieve the correct number of stitches.
 Also, remember that customizing the size of your shawl will change the yardage required.

 Go hurry and order your kits now!

 Here are my testers who used Fuzzy What Knots Cozy Cotton Sock Yarns